Proven-Paradox/shaper-system/Handbook.md

 Special: You and the targeted ally must be able to move normally to use this Ability.
 Description: Conveying an ally away from danger.
 This can be lending a shoulder to help them move, physically picking them up, activating a short range teleport, opening a small pair of connected portals, and other similar means of moving allies.

+#### Friendly Fire
+Auxiliary
+Action: Counter
+Range: Melee
+Targets: 1 opponent that you have [Grabbed](#grab)
+Trigger: An opponent misses you with an Ability
+Cost: 4 MP
+Effect: The Ability that missed you is re-rolled targeting the opponent you have Grabbed.
+Description: You redirect a poorly aimed strike to instead hit the target you have in your grip.
+This would usually involve using them as a shield.

 #### Hold Fast
 Auxiliary
 Action: Minor
 Prerequisites: [Fortify](#fortify)
+Range: None
 Targets: Self
 Cost: 4 HP
 Effect: Increase your Defense Track by 1.
-Description: You steele yourself to take a hit.
+Description: You steel yourself to take a hit.
 This could be raising your shield, directing power to a force barrier, chanting a prayer for protection, or similar effects that would reduce damage taken.

 #### Intervene
 Auxiliary